 5. Guided or Enhanced

-For those who struggle with meditation, particularly those with an overactive mind, it is a good idea to start out with guided meditation, or enhanced mediation recordings such as binaural beats.
+For those who struggle with meditation due to an overactive mind or inability to relax, it is a good idea to start out with guided or enhanced mediation music.

-Guided meditation usually features the voice of an experienced meditator, who assists your meditation by guiding you into a meditative state.
+A guided meditation features the voice of an experienced meditator, who assists your meditation by guiding you into a meditative state.

-The problem with guided meditation, however, is that the listener may be put off by the voice, and so you need to find a recording with a teacher you feel soothed by rather than distracted by.
+The problem with guided meditations is that you need to find a track with a teacher whose voice soothes you rather than distracts you.

-And so there you have it, the 5 properties of good meditation music; soothing, consistent, lengthy, good quality, guided/enhanced.
-If you find all these things in one piece of music, you're five times more likely to fall into a deep state of meditation, and enjoy the subsequent benefits.
+If you find all these things in one piece of music, you're a lot more likely to access a deep state of meditation and enjoy the music.